g-martelly/todo-app/README.md

+# Todo App
-# This is a todo app created in HTML, CSS, and Javascript.
+This is a todo app created in HTML, CSS, and Javascript.